dvberzon/vanberzon-com/content/blog/how-readable-how/index.md

 If a developer is familiar with the ternary operator, it is a convenient and terse way to write a conditional assignment.
 But is it more readable than the traditional if statement?

-To test the readability of a ternary operator as part of our experiment, a developer would be shown one of two code snippets.
-The snippets would be identical except that in one case the conditional assignment would be achieved through a ternary operator and the other an if statement.
-They would then be asked a question about the code, for example, "What value will the variable `result` have?".
-In both snippets, the correct answer would be the same.
+To test this in our experiment, we would show the developer either a test snippet that uses a ternary operator, or a control snippet that uses an if else statement.
+Apart from the type of conditional used, the two snippets would be identical.
+After reading one of the snippets, the developer would be asked "What value will the variable `result` have?".
+The correct answer would be the same for both snippets.

 There were a total of nine experiments, each testing a different coding pattern.
 In each experiment, the developer was shown either the snippet with the pattern or the *control* snippet, determined at random.
-To keep the numbers of results for each snippet even, we used a system of block randomisation -- a process I explained in my [random thoughts](https://brightonruby.com/2018/random-thoughts-daniel-berzon/) talk.
+To keep the number of results for each snippet the same, we used a system of block randomisation -- a process I explained in my [random thoughts](https://brightonruby.com/2018/random-thoughts-daniel-berzon/) talk.

 ## How it went